amire80/rizar.github.io/about.md

 my professional webpage and blog.
 It is currently under construction, so please tolerate its rather boring looks.

-I am a second-year PhD candidate at the famous [Montreal Institute of Learning Algorithms](http://www.mila.umontreal.ca/) working under supervision of Yoshua Bengio.
-I am passionate about making progress towards useful intelligent systems that mostly learn on their own with little human involvement and task-specific engineering.
+I am a fourth-year PhD candidate at the famous [Montreal Institute of Learning Algorithms](http://www.mila.umontreal.ca/) working under supervision of Yoshua Bengio.
+My long term research goal is organic human-computer interaction in natural language: think explaining your graphic design or spreadsheet software what you want, think giving language commands to your robot.
+Prior that to focusing on this direction I worked of machine comprehension, speech recognition and machine translation.
-My attidude to research is a mix of an engineer's desire to build something helpful and of a scientist's wish to find the most basic and generic principles of learning and intelligence.

-A big of bragging: I invented the
+A bit of bragging: I invented the
 [content-based neural attention](https://arxiv.org/abs/1409.0473) that is nowadays widely used in machine learning, primarily in machine translation (also developed concurrently in the context of [Neural Turing Machines](https://arxiv.org/abs/1410.5401) and [Memory Networks](https://arxiv.org/abs/1410.3916).

 ### Research highlights

+WILL SOON BE UPDATED

 In reverse chronological order: